arianecrestani/Travel-App/README.md

 ## Get Up and Running

-To run the project node.js must be installed then run the following commands:
+To run the project node.js must be installed all depedencies then run the following commands: